Apetor: YouTube career

 Following the strong positive reactions to "On Thin Sea Ice 2", he was encouraged to upload more videos like it.
 He established the business Apetor Film in March 2011 to facilitate the "production of film, video, and television programmes."
 The follow-up, "On Thin Sea Ice 3", featured him supposedly swimming to a ferry to buy alcohol in the middle of winter.
 In the fourth "On Thin Ice" video, he continued by cutting a hole in the ice with a chainsaw before dunking his head in it and diving into it, in addition to cutting out an ice doughnut and wearing it around his neck.
 He would end up uploading a total of thirteen videos in the "On Thin Ice" series, many of which gaining millions of views, with "On Thin Ice 4", for instance, earning 351,000 views in a single day after appearing on the front page of Reddit in 2013, at that point having reached 4 million views in under three years.

 The most popular video on his channel was "The First Snow 4", acquiring over 94 million views before his death; The video has over 100 million views as of 2022.
 Part of the annual "First Snow" videos started in 2014, it featured him submerging himself in a frozen bathtub while drinking vodka.
 In a similar video, "A day in November", uploaded in 2014 after a year long break, he also got into an icy bath, earning 610,000 views in 5 days.
 Another popular series on his channel was the Christmas videos, where he performed various stunts of similar calibre to his "On Thin Ice" series, like skating across ice using a chainsaw.
 His vodka of choice, Vikingfjord, made frequent appearances on his channel, though he claimed that he had no connection to the brand, and that he had never been in touch with the company that produces it.

 He collaborated with Jonas Lihaug Fredriksen of the Norwegian state-sponsored entertainment YouTube channel NRK 4ETG in late 2019, when they went swimming together in winter conditions.
 In a 2021 interview, Fredriksen attributed much of Eckhoff's international success to him not speaking often in his content beside making strange noises, and to what Fredriksen deemed to be the absurdist humour present in his videos.
+NRK journalist Sigurd Øygarden Flæten attributed part of his success to his interactions with fans; Eckhoff made over 30,000 comments in reply to them.
 Despite this success, Eckhoff remained humble, and did not make a living off his videos, earning a few hundred dollars a month in 2015.
 He expressed that he only made videos for fun, and that he had not been trying to impart any messages with them.
 His video production was, by his own words, a continuation of his interest in photography, which he developed in the 1980s.